 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 Currently, Rainbow Rider has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows arise under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, changes in proportion, and also the differences between projected and actual pension plan investments and, accordingly, are reported in the statement of net position.
+These outflows arise under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, differences between expected and actual economic experience, changes in actuarial assumptions, and also changes in proportionate share and, accordingly, are reported in the statement of net position.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Currently, Rainbow Rider has one item, deferred pension inflows, that qualifies for reporting in this category.
-These inflows arise under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and also pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.
+These inflows arise under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, differences between projected and actual investment earnings, and also changes in proportionate share and, accordingly, are reported only in the statement of net position.